 Focus on insights.
 Don’t make data collection your goal.
 More information, after all, doesn’t necessarily equate to smarter business decisions.
 Focus on how you can gather actionable insights from customer feedback, as well as how you can address challenges based on the information available.

-Start 2017 right.
 Now is the time for you to make the commitment to managing customer feedback.
-It’s one of your company’s greatest sources of learning, and can help you deliver experiences that inspire customers to keep coming back for more.
+It’s one of your company’s greatest sources of learning, helping you deliver experiences that inspire customers to keep coming back for more.